aspose-cells/Aspose.Cells-Python-NET-API-References/english/aspose.cells.charts/chart/refresh_pivot_data/_index.md

 ### Remarks

-We will gather data from pivot data source to the pivot chart cache.
+We will gather data from pivot data source to the pivot table report.
 This method is only used to gather all data to a pivot chart.